ArunGovil/arungovil.me/README.md

 ## How to

 By [forking](https://github.com/ArunGovil/arungovil.me/fork) the repo, you can have a similar personal website for yourself within no time.
-Once forked, you can deploy the repo to any static serving services like [Netlify](https://netlify.com) of [Vercel](https://vercel.com) and your site will be live on the internet.
+Once forked, you can deploy the repo to any static serving services like [Netlify](https://netlify.com) or [Vercel](https://vercel.com) and your site will be live on the internet.

 ## Made with